prodzpod/LimitedInteractables/README.md

 - Configurable max amount of stacks to scrap at once.
 - Configurable director cost and frequency for scrappers.
 - Configurable max uses per scrappers.
+- Configurable chance for scrappers to give scrap.

 ## [Shrine of Repair](https://thunderstore.io/package/viliger/ShrineOfRepair/) Tweaks
 - Configurable max amount of stacks to repair at once. can only be active for some items.